-You will learn about the fundamentals of IT, its global impact, application design and development, games design and prototyping and how the internet has conquered the world.
+You will learn about the fundamentals of IT, application design and development, games design and prototyping and web design.
 You will learn skills in planning, management, business, ecommerce, networking and infrastructure, along with various software packages, making sure that once you have completed this qualification you have the skills desirable to employers.